Interval scheduling: Unweighted

 A more formal explanation is given by a Charging argument.

 The greedy algorithm can be executed in time O(n log n), where n is the number of tasks, using a preprocessing step in which the tasks are sorted by their finishing times.

 Weighted

-When the intervals have weights, the problem is equivalent to finding a maximum-weight independent set in an interval graph.
-It can be solved in polynomial time.
+Problems involving weighted interval scheduling are equivalent to finding a maximum-weight independent set in an interval graph.
+Such problems can be solved in polynomial time.

-To find the maximum weight of a single interval schedule in Θ(n) time, perform the following pseudocode:

-// The vectors are already sorted from earliest to latest finish time.
+Assuming the vectors are sorted from earliest to latest finish time, the following pseudocode determines the maximum weight of a single-interval schedule in Θ(n) time:// The vectors are already sorted from earliest to latest finish time.